rpavlyuk/ESPRelayBoard/README.md

 ```
 idf.py build
 ```
 * Place the file `./build/ESPRelayBoard.bin` to a WEB server that is accessible by the device.
-If you use HTTPS then make sure you've set correct `CA / Root Certificate`.
+If you use HTTPS then make sure you've set correct `CA / Root Certificate` at `HTTPS` tab.
-> [!NOTE]
-> The same certificate is used for `mqtts` connection, thus is you're using different root certificates for `mqtts` and `https` update, then make sure you restore the original one for `mqtts` once the OTA is complete.
 * Adjust / provide `OTA Update URL` if needed.
 * Click `Update Device` button on WEB UI.
 Device will update itself (takes 2-5 mins depending on the connection speed) and reboot with new hardware.
 * The device will revert to the previous (running) firmware if the OTA process crashes or is not complete successfully.